-Mandatory Event -must be played that turn as an Event by the side that draws it.
+Event by the side that draws it.

-Response -can be played in response to the Strategy card play of the opponent.
+Response RESPONSE - can be played in response to the Strategy card play of the opponent.

 Combat COMBATCARD-can be played by the Activating or non-Activating player during a Battle.
 There is a special type of Combat Event called Decisive Victory DECISIVE VICTORY, which may give an additional bonus to the victor in a Battle.
 Most Events are played on the side's turn.
 However, Response and Combat Event cards can be played in response to the other side's action.

 While most Event cards are self-explanatory, some require more explanation.
 Cards which meet this criteria have an at the end of the card title.
 The additional explanation is set out in the ANNEX of this rulebook.